jakobtroidl/OpenVinoClassification/Readme.md

+## Prerequisites
+1. This system is designed for an Ubuntu 18.04 system.
+2. Make sure your local system meets the OpenVino system requirements.

 ## How to setup the OpenVino based Classification Service on your local machine
 (at Daniel: you can skip this section since you will use it only on the server)

-1. Make sure your local system meets the OpenVino system requirements.
-2. Install OpenVino from https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html and all dependencies of Openvino
+2. Install OpenVino (v2019_R3.1 or newer) from https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html and all dependencies of Openvino
 3. install all modules that are listed in the requirements.txt file of this repository if they are not yet installed
 4. Clone this repository
 5. Download and unzip (if neccessary) the required models from https://drive.google.com/open?id=1agkPt6rtCsaMt5iZd9A1D1ScG98BIksb .
-Paste the folder *models* inside the root of this repo
+Paste the folder *models* inside the root of this repo.
-6. todo
+6. Create a folder called *builds* inside the root of this repo
+7. Now we need to build the c++ samples. since all required software comes with the OpenVino installation, we should be ready to go.
+    1. hello world

 ## How to use the OpenVino based Classification Service